mirkokurt/app-bricks-examples/examples/theremin/README.md

 ### 🔧 Backend (`main.py`)

-The Python code manages the web server, handles real-time user input, and performs all audio generation and playback.
+The Python code manages the web server, handles real-time user input, and controls the audio generation brick.

 - `ui = WebUI()` – Initializes the web server that serves the HTML interface and handles WebSocket communication.
-- `speaker = Speaker(...)` – Initializes the connection to the USB audio device.
-This will raise an error if no compatible device is found.
-- `sine_gen = SineGenerator(...)` – Creates an instance of the audio synthesis engine.
+- `wave_gen = WaveGenerator(...)` – Creates the wave generator brick with configured envelope parameters (attack=0.01s, release=0.03s, glide=0.02s).
+The brick automatically manages the USB speaker connection and audio streaming in a background thread.
 - `ui.on_message('theremin:move', on_move)` – Registers a handler that fires whenever the frontend sends new coordinates.
-This function updates the target frequency and amplitude.
+This function updates the wave generator's frequency and amplitude using `wave_gen.set_frequency()` and `wave_gen.set_amplitude()`.
-- `theremin_producer_loop()` – Core audio engine.
-Runs continuously, generating ~**30 ms** blocks of audio based on the current frequency and amplitude, and streams them to the audio device for playback.
-This non-blocking, continuous stream ensures smooth audio without cracks or pops.
+- The `wave_generator` brick handles all audio generation and streaming automatically, including smooth transitions between frequency and amplitude changes, continuous audio output with ~**30 ms** blocks, and non-blocking playback without cracks or pops.

 ### 💻 Frontend (`main.js`)